There is so much to contemplate when it comes to running your home.

 - Should I get a home alarm system?

 - What types of bulbs meet my lighting needs but are going to be energy efficient?

 - Should I install carpeting or laminate wood?

-Your heating system shouldn’t require continuous attention, but it shouldn’t be taken for granted, either.
-Ignoring your system could result in indoor air that is loaded with dust or allergens (or worse!), or even an inefficient heating system that is wasting energy and money with every utility bill.
+Your heater shouldn’t require continuous attention, but it shouldn’t be taken for granted, either.
+Ignoring your system could result in indoor air that is loaded with dust or allergens (or worse!), or even an inefficient heater that is wasting energy and money with every utility bill.

 But how should I know if it’s time to replace my heater?